 Boris Johnson has promised that a similar national program will be set up and larger universities and colleges may propose their own programs in the future.
 For now, British students looking to study in France will need to apply directly to the French university of choice, then apply for a VLS-TS student visa.

 Retiring to France After Brexit

 Retiring to France will still be an option after Brexit, but you will need to apply for a VLS-TS, and applications will be assessed on an individual basis.
 The deciding factor for retirees will be proof of sufficient resources.

 It’s likely that the required income will be lower than that of a working household and would also take capital assets such as property in France or the UK into account.
 So, for example, a couple with UK pensions that fall under the required income, but who own a home in France without a mortgage, would still have a good chance of their visa being approved.
 For more on the exact requirements, check out our Visas & Residency FAQ.

-However, there are other post-Brexit considerations to consider, including receiving your UK pension > in France and healthcare coverage, both of which are subject to changes from 2021 on. > > Read our guide on Retirees and Pensions in France After Brexit. > > Travelling and Long-Term Visas in France After Brexit
+However, there are other post-Brexit considerations to consider, including receiving your UK pension in France and healthcare coverage, both of which are subject to changes from 2021 on.

+Read our guide to Retirees and Pensions in France After Brexit.

+Travelling and Long-Term Visas in France After Brexit